foot-gun/murphdasmurf.github.io/README.md

-# murphdasmurf.github.io
+# cmd.run
-A Jekyll site for static content.
+A blog about security.